jaimejim/workshop-verify_messages_voice_meetings-node_express-app/README.md

 nodemon -e js,mustache server.js
 ```

-Also start `ngrok` to make webhook available, making sure to alter the path to your local ngrok installation as required:
+Also start `ngrok` to make your website available for the Vonage servers to interact with, making sure to alter the path to your local ngrok installation as required:

 ```sh
 ~/ngrok http 3000